fluencelabs/ethdenver-2023/README.md

 // do something with the web3 response which now includes quorum information
 ```

 to enable a seamless decentralized developer experience.
+Use [Fluence-JS](https://github.com/fluencelabs/fluence-js) to support your SDK integration.

 USDC 3,0000 and USDC 2,000 are available for the best two integrations of fRPC with **each** of the following wallet SDKs: